On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: -cohomology

-It is a dg $C$-algebra equipped with a continuous action of $\sg_K$ if $X$ is defined over $K$.
-We equip it with the topology induced by $\eta$-\'etale descent from the topology of the $\R\Gamma_{\crr}(\sx/\overline{S})$'s.
-Since the models $\sx$ are log-smooth over $\overline{S}$, we have natural (strict) quasi-isomorphisms
+It is a filtered dg $C$-algebra equipped with a continuous action of $\sg_K$ if $X$ is defined over $K$.
+It is equipped with the topology induced from the topology of the $\R\Gamma_{\crr}(\sx/\overline{S})$'s.
+Since the models $\sx$ are log-smooth over $\overline{S}$, we have natural (strict) quasi-isomorphisms (the first one in the category of sheaves with values in $\sd\sff(C_C)$, the second one -- in $\sd\sff(C_C)$).